klampworks/kyukon/README.md

 About
 ======

 An asynchronous parallel networking library.
-This project makes full use of the multiparadigm nature of C++, utilising an imperative style where classes are not needed, an Object Oriented style where inheritance and polymorphism actually is needed and functional style higher order functions and control flow.
+This project makes full use of the multi-paradigm nature of C++, utilising an Imperative style where classes are not needed, an Object Oriented style where inheritance and polymorphism actually is needed and Functional style higher order functions and control flow.

 Kyukon was the original name of Ninetails, the Pokemon.

 Purpose
 ======

-This library is designed for envoronments where network traffic is limited by an exteral factor.
-Where a series of unrelated netowrk operations would otherwise be done in serial, Kyukon allows them to act in paralell, thus minimising wasted badwidth and increasing the speed of the overall operation.
-For example if a webserver limits each connection to 50kb/s then, assuming your DSL bandwidth is 500kb/s, opening 10 paralell connections would yeild a 10x speedup.
+This library is designed for environment where network traffic is limited by an external factor.
+Where a series of unrelated network operations would otherwise be done in serial, Kyukon allows them to act in parallel, thus minimising wasted bandwidth and increasing the speed of the overall operation.
+For example if a webserver limits each connection to 50kb/s then, assuming your DSL bandwidth is 500kb/s, opening 10 parallel connections would yield a 10x speedup.

 How it Works
 ======